Dre4m Shell

 stored in a file or completely [in memory][].
 To use a file-backed database,

-the location should be a file path.
-To use an in-memory database, the location
+the path should be a file path.
+To use an in-memory database, the path

 should be the special name `':memory:'`.